Space Propulsion Systems for Launchers and Spacecraft

 Rocket engines, thrusters, propulsion systems and components for the access, utilisation and exploration of space.

-The Headquarters of Astrium's Space Propulsion Division is located in Ottobrunn, Germany.
-Together with our related sites at Lampoldshausen, Bremen, Friedrichshafen and Trauen, we have been specialising in the design, development, production, integration and testing of rocket engines, complete space propulsion systems, subsystems and components for almost 50 years.
+The Headquarters of the Space Propulsion Division of Airbus Defence and Space is located in Munich, Germany.
+Together with our related sites at Lampoldshausen, Bremen, Friedrichshafen and Trauen, we have been specialising in the design, development, production, integration and testing of rocket engines, complete space propulsion systems, subsystems and components for over 50 years.

 Ottobrunn - Launcher Propulsion

-Formerly MBB (Messerschmitt-Bölkow-Blohm) in the late 1960s, EADS Astrium Ottobrunn is the European centre of competence for liquid propellant rocket engines and thrust chambers for launch vehicles and their upper stages.
+Formerly MBB (Messerschmitt-Bölkow-Blohm) in the late 1960s, Airbus DS Ottobrunn is the European centre of competence for liquid propellant rocket engines and thrust chambers for launch vehicles and their upper stages.

 Thrust from Ottobrunn has powered all versions of the Ariane launcher family since the first launch of Ariane 1 in 1979.
 Today, rocket engines and thrust chambers from Ottobrunn continue to be used on Ariane 5, and on each of its cryogenic and bipropellant upper stage variants.